daklin2/university/README.md

 1) For start need type in console "node index".

-2) Going throw instructions in console.
+2) Going through instructions in console..

 **Rules of typing:**
 1) Only ENG Letters.